 - Physical therapy is usually initiated after the first office visit with your doctor following surgery.

-Recovery from minimally invasive surgery varies greatly among patients and is dependent on the exact type of surgery as well as the age and health of the individual.
+Recovery from minimally invasive spinal surgery varies greatly among patients and is dependent on the exact type of spinal surgery as well as the age and health of the individual.
 Return to work also varies greatly among patients and is related to overall health and the type of work you do.